ngari-kev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - mirrors permissions of olleh to hello 11-directories_permissions - Adds execute permission to subdirectories 12-directory_permissions - Create a dir with 781 permission
+13-change_group - changes group of file to school